oracle/node-oracledb/doc/src/api_manual/dbobject.rst

 representing a named Oracle Database object or collection.
 Use ``dbObject.prototype`` on the class to see the available attributes.

-Objects of a named DbObject type are: - created from a DbObject prototype by calling ``new()`` - returned by queries - returned when using BIND_OUT for an Oracle Database object.
+Objects of a named DbObject type are:

+- created from a DbObject prototype by calling ``new()``
+- returned by queries
+- returned when using BIND_OUT for an Oracle Database object

 See :ref:`Oracle Database Objects and Collections <objects>` for more information.